How can I make a roof that has different overhangs on different sides?

 First, we want to specify the default overhang to be the smallest overhang we plan on having in our plan.
 We do this by clicking on Build> Roof> Build Roof to open the Build Roof dialog.

-In the Roof Overhang section we will specify the overhang for Eave and Gable sides.
+In the Specifications section of the Roof panel, we will specify the overhang for Eave and Gable sides.

 In this example 9" is used for both.